-This has resulted in a need for further professionalization of the stakeholders and workforce involved.
+This has resulted in a need for further professionalisation of the stakeholders and workforce involved.
 This not only applies to the 1st and 2nd divisions of the Bundesliga, but also to lower leagues, associations, marketing agencies, sponsors, and service providers.
 The demand for professionals with specialised training for the soccer industry is increasing.

 With its Soccer Management specialisation (as part of the Sport & Event Management study programme), the University of Applied Sciences Europe has created the perfect foundation for preparing students to enter the world of soccer.

 As professors and programme directors for this specialisation at the University of Applied Sciences Europe, Stefan Chatrath and Michael Welling bring both academic and practical expertise to our university, as well as providing access to an exclusive soccer business network.

 Furthermore, partnerships at all three of our campuses enable us to draw on many other lecturers from the world of soccer.

-In recent semesters, we have collaborated with numerous organizations on projects, partnerships, and teaching contributions from practitioners, including Hamburger SV, FC St. Pauli, Hertha BSC Berlin, Union Berlin, Borussia Dortmund, Schalke 04, VfL Bochum 1848, MSV Duisburg, Rot-Weiss Essen, the Berlin Soccer Association, and the sports rights agencies Sportfive and U!
+In recent semesters, we have collaborated with numerous organisations on projects, partnerships, and teaching contributions from practitioners, including Hamburger SV, FC St. Pauli, Hertha BSC Berlin, Union Berlin, Borussia Dortmund, Schalke 04, VfL Bochum 1848, MSV Duisburg, Rot-Weiss Essen, the Berlin Soccer Association, and the sports rights agencies Sportfive and U!
 Sports.